tomahim/py-image-dataset-generator/README.md

 `python dataset_generator.py "red car" -limit 50 -dest images`

-In this example, you will have 50 images of red car in your /images/red_car folder.
+In this example, you will have 50 images of red cars in your /images/red_car folder.